noahgibbs/demiurge/CONCEPTS.md

 "29.45/81.6/Kappa" or "left\_of/gray\_greasy\_lamp".
 The coordinates
 should not contain a pound-sign, a dollar sign or other characters that aren't legal in a Demiurge item name.

+== Instanced Entities

+Non-Zone entities can be Instanced - that is, they may be a set of rules for an object, but more than one object can follow those rules.
+Instead of declaring every wooden spoon separately in your World Files, you can declare a global "ideal" wooden spoon and then make many instances of it that all act in roughly the same way.

+Each instance has its own state so if you have different appearances or slightly different rules, it's not hard to have the different instances all share a single declaration.

+(Note: instancing isn't implemented yet.)